w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 :::

-In {{ polkadot: Polkadot's :polkadot }}{{ kusama: Kusama's :kusama }} NPoS nomination intents are placed in a semi-sorted list called [bags-list](https://github.com/paritytech/substrate/pull/9507).
+In {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s NPoS nomination intents are placed in a semi-sorted list called [bags-list](https://github.com/paritytech/substrate/pull/9507).
-{{ kusama: The bags list example below uses DOT for explaining the concepts. :kusama }}The Bags-List substrate pallet is designed to be self-maintaining, with minimal effort from the blockchain, making it extremely scalable.
+{{ kusama: The bags list example below uses DOT for explaining the concepts. :kusama }} The Bags-List substrate pallet is designed to be self-maintaining, with minimal effort from the blockchain, making it extremely scalable.
 The bags list has two primary components, bags and nodes (or nominators' accounts), with bags containing the nodes with bonded balance within a specific range.
 In the figure below the 1st empty bag will contain nominators whose bonded balance is in the range of 21 - 30 DOT, the 2nd bag 11 - 20 DOT, and the 3rd bag 0-10 DOT.
 The nomination intents are the nominators' accounts with bonded tokens (in the example shown below, there are eight nomination intents) that will be put inside each of those three bags depending on their stake.

 ![bags list example 0](../assets/bags-list-example-0.png)